 All client accounts are individually managed consistent with the client's stated investment objectives and the firm's market outlook.
-They are regularly reviewed on an ongoing basis for adherence to our asset allocation standards, risk disciplines and market developments.
+They are regularly reviewed on an ongoing basis for adherence to our asset allocation standards, risk disciplines, and market developments.
 Clients receive written reports and commentary from Beacon Capital at least quarterly.
-These reports always include a Portfolio Appraisal, which has been reconciled with the custodian's most recent statement and a Statement of Asset Management fees which provides a detailed calculation of our quarterly fees.
-Additional reports vary during the course of the year and with clients' preferences, but may include reports of Realized Gains and Losses, Income and Expense reports, Performance Summaries, and any of scores of other reports that our portfolio management system is able to generate.
-In addition, custodial brokers send monthly statements, confirmations of each trade, and the IRS Form 1099 (and 5498, if applicable) after the end of the year.
+These reports always include a Portfolio Appraisal, which has been reconciled with the custodian's most recent statement, and a Statement of Asset Management fees which provides a detailed calculation of our quarterly fees.
+Additional reports vary during the year and with clients' preferences, but may include reports of Realized Gains and Losses, Income and Expenses, Performance Summaries, and any of scores of other reports that our portfolio management system is able to generate.
+In addition, custodial brokers send monthly or quarterly statements, confirmations of each trade, and the IRS Form 1099 (and 5498, if applicable) after the end of the year.
 If desired, duplicate statements and confirmations can be sent to interested third parties (accountants, attorneys, trustees, etc.), as required by clients.
 Clients are advised at the outset that we can and will provide any report, at any frequency, and in any format that they desire.
-Finally, clients are urged, with virtually every communication, to contact us if they ever have any question, misunderstanding or just want to chat.
+Finally, clients are urged, with virtually every communication, to contact us if they ever have any questions or comments.